Tsawwassen/hme/README.md

 - - Shelf Labels
 - - Inventory Labels
 ### Post Notes
-- Should move the error component to a helper component class
+- MOVED TO QoL - Should move the error component to a helper component class
 - - Code is mostly the same when used, but bulky and not nice to look at
 - - Also, would like the alery to appear at the top of the screen above all components.
 Currently it apears in line and pushes other components down
-- TODO Tomorrow - Template files
+- MOVED TO QoL - Template files

+## 02/19/2024
+- Need to get V1 of inventory helper working with current WW export and report output
+- - Decided to get this working for the event of power going out on the computer since the app won't remember what was previously scanned
+- - - Possible solution is to use cookies?
+- Test printing a label with the logo on it
+- - Created png and jpg of the same image to use for testing
+- - Just testing to see if it is possible and how it looks on the label

 ## QoL ToDos